-Why There’s Never Been a Better Time to Embrace Digital Finance
+Why There Has Never Been a Better Time to Embrace Digital Finance

 As the old saying goes, “No crisis should go to waste”.

-Back in December last year, Generation CFO team members were using Zoom as we are a remote team distributed over much of the UK.
+Generation CFO team members have been using Zoom as we are a remote team distributed over much of the UK.
 It is a good tool and it helps us be more engaged, therefore more productive, and as a dispersed team, which can be isolating, we all benefit from “seeing” each other to feel part of the team.

-It might feel like we should put the COVID-19 crisis behind us as swiftly as possible, but it also presents an opportunity for you to enable your accounting and finance team like never before.
+As much as we might want to put the last 3 years behind us, the experience presents an opportunity to enable our accounting and finance teams like never before.
 We all know making a change can be hard.
 Some change can feel too hard.
 But some change is necessary.

 We need to build a foundation for change.

 When making change, the first thing we have to do is prepare ourselves and our teams to accept it.
 We need to make it necessary and unavoidable.
 A burning platform, so to speak.
 That’s what has made change so successful during the pandemic.

 We need to smash the status quo to successfully make a change.
 This is the hardest part; people will argue against change, especially if the status quo supports their current ways of working.